codemagic-ci-cd/codemagic-docs/content/building/running-locally.md

         MY_BUNDLE_ID

  By default, your certificate will be saved to `$HOME/Library/MobileDevice/Certificates` and the provisioning profile(s) will be saved to `$HOME/Library/MobileDevice/Provisioning Profiles`.
- Refer to [Setting up code signing for iOS](../code-signing-yaml/signing/) for more information about accessing App Store Connect.
+ Refer to [Signing iOS apps](../code-signing-yaml/signing-ios/) for more information about accessing App Store Connect.

 To initialize keychain at system default keychain path with empty keychain password and add your `certificate.p12` with certificate password, use the [keychain](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/keychain/README.md#keychain) tool with the following command: